Congo Tetra

 Training Milestones for Congo Tetra

-Successful training for Congo Tetra respects this species's beginner-intermediate trainability profile and natural peaceful schooling tendencies.
+For a Congo Tetra, the return on training time is highest when the method matches the breed's trainability signature, which typically shows as beginner-intermediate trainability and peaceful schooling tendencies.
 Weeks one through four: focus on establishing trust and learning your Congo Tetra's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any species-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Congo Tetra's straightforward trainability means most owners can handle basic training independently with good resources.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources